pranavj1001/Tech_News/README.md

 Hey there,

 This repo contains a simple react-native and redux application.
 It shows tech news in a list.
 Currently, the news are hardcoded in a json file.
 Future plans are to get data from a news api.
+Smooth Animations are used when the user taps on the news.
 It is developed using React-Native and Redux.
 It can run on both android and ios devices.

 ## ScreenShot